pixelfederation/coding-standards/README.md

 ### PhpMd Extended

-Extends the default [PhpMd task](vendor/phpro/grumphp/doc/tasks/phpmd.md) task and splits the files into smaller chunks to prevent the `Argument list too long` error.
+Extends the default [PhpMd task](vendor/phpro/grumphp/doc/tasks/phpmd.md) and splits the files into smaller chunks to prevent the `Argument list too long` error.

 ***Config***